techy-robot/wakapi-anyide/README.md

 - they are appended with `#wakapi-anyide-binary` in tracking
 - cursor position is set to the last change in the binary file
 - the line count are set to the binary diff count

+### Large files

+For performance reasons, files which are larger than 64 KiB will only report changes in filesize.